Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Analysis/FindServiceAreasForMultipleFacilities/README.md

 ## How to use the sample

-Click 'Find Service Areas' to calculate and display the service area of each facility (hospital) on the map.
+Click 'Find service areas' to calculate and display the service area of each facility (hospital) on the map.
 The polygons displayed around each facility represent the facility's service area: the red area is within 1 minute travel time from the hospital by car, whilst orange is within 3 minutes by car.
 All service areas are semi-transparent to show where they overlap.

 ## How it works